edshadi/react-form-for-object/README.md

 based on your object attributes.
 - className
 - value
-- onSubmit
-- onCancel
 - labels: turned off by default.
 - placeholder: we use the name of the field, you can override that (this also affects label, if labels are turned on).

 ### Labels
 You can pass a labels: true attribute in the form options.
-We will then
+We will then use the input placeholder (if you specified it in the options) or input name as the label.

 ### Input support